Landscapes in Vietnam: 7 Most Spectacular Places to Visit

 Fairy Stream, Phan Thiet, Vietnam

-• Check out ancient structures – in Phan Thiet, you can find the Ancient Po Shanu Cham Towers.
-They are regarded as important cultural landmarks of the ancient Champa Kingdom built in the 8th century.
+• Explore ancient structures.
+In Phan Thiet, you’ll find the Ancient Po Shanu Cham Towers.
+These are considered significant cultural landmarks of the ancient Champa Kingdom, dating back to the 8th century.

-• Try kite surfing at Mui Ne beach – the beach has 15 kilometers of sandy beaches perfect for water activities like kite surfing, surfing, and sunbathing.
+• Experience kite surfing at Mui Ne beach.
+This beach, with its 15 kilometers of sandy shores, is ideal for water activities such as kite surfing, surfing, and sunbathing.

 Save it on Pinterest.